tsnellgrove/dark_castle3/doc/to_do.md

 - Text & UI updates
 - Auto-try unlock(), lock(), attack() with item in hand

-- TBD: auto-try 'tool verbs' with item in hand
+- TBD: auto-try 'tool verbs' with item in hand (see below)

+- TBD: need to work out max_count vs. max_bulk (or both)
 - INPROC: MixIn approach to door module classes
 	- DONE: new name for module with doors & containers (interactive obj; interactive.py)
 	- DONE: map out MixIns and inheritance